avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

                 // Use of lrc makes the checksum much more
                 // difficult to "game" compared to the original
                 // Adler/Fletcher algorithm.
-                // Also with the simple addition of initializing
-                // the lrc with a secret byte compounds the
-                // difficulty of gaming by a factor of 256.

                 lrc ^= (uint32_t)data[i];
                 sum += lrc * (i+1);